OSM-Notes/OSM-Notes-Ingestion/sld/README.md

 - Display OSM notes with appropriate visual styling
 - Distinguish between open and closed notes
+- Identify notes by country using different colors and shapes
 - Provide geographic context with country boundaries
 - Create intuitive and informative map visualizations

+### Country-Based Styling

+The enhanced SLD files (`OpenNotesByCountry.sld` and `ClosedNotesByCountry.sld`) allow identifying notes by country, which is particularly useful in border areas.
+See `CountryBasedStyling.md` for detailed documentation on installation and usage.

 ## Dependencies